vishnudas-bluefox/ruby-scrapper/README.md

 # RubyScrapper

-A webscrapping program for Scrap the data from [freethink.com](https://www.freethink.com/articles) and converts it to JSON format text file<br>
+A webscrapping program to Scrap the data from [freethink.com](https://www.freethink.com/articles) and converts it to JSON format text file<br>

 ## Develope With: